z-olpin/SAT-solver/README.md

 ## Examples

-The formula `{OR: ["pretty old", {AND: ["strange", "very hairy"]}}` is a BOB representing (probably) somebody's idea of what constitutes an acceptable romantic partner.
+The formula `{OR: ["pretty old", {AND: ["strange", "very hairy"]}}` is a BOB representing what constitutes the ideal romantic partner.
 Suitor A, who is strange and hairy is acceptable.
 Suitor B, who is *very* hairy, but neither old nor strange, will not do.

 Examples of simple formulas: